Bead Glossary A to J

 BAIL

 A jewellery finding that is used to connect and position a pendant onto a necklace using clips, glue or a ring embedded in the pendant itself.
 It is meant to slide onto the chain rather than to be soldered to it so that the pendant is not permanently part of the chain.
+Click to view a selection of our Pendant Bails.

 Above is an example of a pair of bronze finish metal Bails.